knguyen64/COVID-LLMS-pages/index.md

 After filtering, the final dataset had a total of 337 samples which we further divided into an 80:20 training and test split for each of the four environments.

-## Methods
+<h2>Methods</h2>

-### Attention All Microbes (AAM)
+<h3>Attention All Microbes (AAM)</h3>
     The Attention All Microbes (AAM) model is an attention-based neural network designed to analyze microbial sequencing data.
 It better captures the contextual relationship between different parts of a DNA sequence by using attention mechanisms to capture complex patterns within microbial communities.
 Compared to other models, AAM outputs a sample-level embedding instead of a sequence-level embedding.
     The sample-level embeddings help to reduce the influence of sequencing noise and sample variability.
 This “denoising” effect ensures that the latent representation reflects genuine microbial signatures, which can be crucial when relating microbiome profiles to COVID-19 outcomes.
 These embeddings are subsequently used as input features for downstream